PSeros/MyRevealPresentations/README.md

 </p>
 This is the repository for my presentations created with reveal.js.

-They presentations are accessible under <a href="https://pseros.github.io/MyRevealPresentations/">MyRevealPresentations<a/> and can be viewed directly in the browser.
+They are accessible under <a href="https://pseros.github.io/MyRevealPresentations/">MyRevealPresentations<a/> and can be viewed directly in the browser.